John Herdman: London 2012 Olympic Games

-The Canadian team advanced from the group stage of the 2012 Summer Olympics in London with a loss to Japan, a win over South Africa and a draw with Sweden.
+The Canadian team advanced from the group stage of the 2012 Olympics with a loss to Japan, a win over South Africa and a draw with Sweden.
 Canada faced host nation Great Britain in the quarter-final, defeating them 2–0.
 This led to a historic Olympic semi-final against the United States at Old Trafford that saw the Americans prevail 4–3, with Canada's Christine Sinclair recording a hat-trick.
 The Guardian referred to the game as "The greatest knockout match in major-tournament football since 1982."
-Canada then played the third-place game, where they won the bronze medal, Canada’s first Summer Olympic team sport medal since 1936.
+Canada then played the third-place game, where they won the bronze medal, Canada's first Summer Olympic team sport medal since 1936.
 The team received the Canadian Press Team of the Year Award, another first for soccer.

-In 2015, Herdman gave a TED Talk, sharing the lessons learned from the team’s 2012 Olympic performance.“If you want to reach greatness, and that’s what (the Canadian women’s national team) had to buy into, they had to achieve consistent goodness in every part of their life, and not only when people were watching,” he says.
-“Great people do it when nobody’s watching.”
+In 2015, Herdman gave a TED Talk, sharing the lessons learned from the team's 2012 Olympic performance.“If you want to reach greatness, and that's what (the Canadian women's national team) had to buy into, they had to achieve consistent goodness in every part of their life, and not only when people were watching,” he says.
+“Great people do it when nobody's watching.”